danwallach/VoteBoxUI/README.md

 # To use in Windows:

 ## Compilation for Devs
-First, install pub.

-Second,  make sure that Chrome is NOT running (you must QUIT out of it, either by right clicking or command-q; if it's still running, even if you closed every tab with command-w, it won't open the app correctly until you quit chrome first)
+First, install pub and Dart.
+Easiest way to do this is to install Chocolatey -- this is shown on the Dart site whenever you decide to install the Dart SDK -- and use that to download the packages.

-Third, run the following command in the terminal, after cd'ing into the VoteBoxUI directory
+Then, run the following commands in the terminal, after cd'ing into the VoteBoxUI directory

 `pub get`
 `pub build`